Ayushhhh188/Log-AnamolyDetection-System/README.md

 ## Overview

-Most anomaly detection demos either fake the detection (pre-labelling logs before "predicting" them) or wrap everything in a flashy frontend that obscures what the system actually does.
+Most anomaly detection demos either fake the detection (pre-labelling logs before "predicting" them) or wrap everything in a frontend that obscures what the system actually does.
 This project does neither.

 Raw, unlabelled Hadoop system logs are generated and passed through a real DL inference pipeline.
 The model assigns an anomaly score based on reconstruction error, labels each log as normal, suspicious, or critical, and the result is stored in MongoDB and streamed live to the terminal.

-**Stack:** Python · FastAPI · WebSocket · TensorFlow/Keras · Scikit-learn · MongoDB · NumPy · Pandas
+**Stack:** Python · FastAPI · WebSocket · TensorFlow/Keras · Scikit-learn · MongoDB · NumPy · Pandas · Docker

 ---